kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  45.md

 else’s?
 (Select TWO)**

-- [ ] Create a bucket policy that applies access permissions based on username
+- [ ] :  Create a bucket policy that applies access permissions based on username

-- [x] Create an IAM policy that applies folder-level permissions
+- [x] :  Create an IAM policy that applies folder-level permissions

-- [ ] Create an IAM policy that applies object-level S3 ACLs
+- [ ] :  Create an IAM policy that applies object-level S3 ACLs

-- [ ] Attach an S3 ACL sub-resource that grants access based on the %username% variable
+- [ ] :  Attach an S3 ACL sub-resource that grants access based on the %username% variable

-- [x] Create an IAM group and attach the IAM policy, add IAM users to the group
+- [x] :  Create an IAM group and attach the IAM policy, add IAM users to the group

-*
+*----

+- #s3_acl_sub_-_resource #aws_cloud #bucket_policy #level_s3_acls #level_permissions
 - hasExplain:: [[explanation_Question  45.md]]